 Taxability of Lump-Sum Payments

-Lump-sum payments are subject to 20 percent federal income tax withholding and an additional 2 percent in state tax if you reside in California.
-However, if you are under age 72, a portion or all of the benefit is usually eligible for a tax-deferred rollover to a traditional Individual Retirement Account (IRA) or eligible employer plan.
-(A rollover is a payment by you or LACERA of your Benefit Payment to an IRA or other plan that allows you to postpone taxation of that benefit until it is paid to you.)
+In most cases, taxable lump-sum payments are eligible for a tax-deferred rollover to a traditional Individual Retirement Account (IRA) or eligible employer plan.
+(A rollover is a payment by you or LACERA of your lump-sum benefit payment to an IRA or other plan that allows you to postpone taxation of that benefit until it is paid to you.)
 However, prior to initiating a rollover, you will need to make sure your IRA or eligible employer plan will accept a rollover from LACERA.
 Please note that lump-sum payments representing monthly benefit amounts paid to you retroactively are generally not eligible for rollover.

 A member’s retirement allowance is generally not subject to garnishment or other levies except to satisfy a judgment for spousal or child support or a division of community property, or a tax levy by the IRS or the California Franchise Tax Board for payment of delinquent federal or state income tax.